-- Study methods and results will be documented in a TERR 1 Botanical Resources Technical Study Report Technical Study Memo (TSRTSM).
-The TSRTSM will include summary tables and maps, as appropriate. - GIS data and tabular data will be provided to Forest Service with the draft TSRTSM.
+- Study methods and results will be documented in a TERR 1 Botanical Resources Technical Study Memo (TSM).
+The TSM will include summary tables and maps, as appropriate. - GIS data and tabular data will be provided to Forest Service with the draft TSM.
 This data will also be provided to other resource agencies and interested stakeholders upon request.

-Date Activity April -August 2024 Initiate desktop review and field surveys 2 September-December 2024 Analyze data and prepare draft report-technical memo January 2025 Distribute draft report technical memo to stakeholders February 2025-April 2025 Stakeholders review and provide comments on draft report technical memo (90 days) May-June 2025 Resolve comments and prepare final reporttechnical memo December 31, 2025 Distribute final report-technical memo in Draft License Application
+Date Activity April -August 2024 Initiate desktop review and field surveys September-December 2024 Analyze data and prepare draft technical memo January 2025 Distribute draft technical memo to stakeholders February 2025-April 2025 Stakeholders review and provide comments on draft technical memo (90 days) May-June 2025 Resolve comments and prepare final technical memo December 31, 2025 Distribute final technical memo in Draft License Application